ROILTechnology/ROIL_info/privacy-policy.md

 If you feel or believe that your personal data rights were harmed in any way or form, contact us at <notices@roil.com> using [this form](/word_templates/ROIL_other_notification_form.docx).

  and lodge a complaint.
-Such complaints shall include how and why you believe your persona data rights were harmed, and the required evidence.
+Such complaints shall include how and why you believe your personal data rights were harmed, and the required evidence.
 We will respond to most complaints within 14 days, and shall offer the required remedies.
 If you make a request or complaint relative to your account on the service, you may be required to demonstrate that you are, in fact, the owner of the account, either by (a) responding, within the service, to a notification (i.e., demonstrating your ability to log-in), or (b) answering an email sent to an email address designated for the user account.
 If you fail to set an account email address, and forget your password, we may be unable to take action, due to your inability to demonstrate ownership of the account.

-In accordance to the Privacy Shield Principles, we will resolve all complaints according to the Privacy Shield and applicable regulations.
+In accordance with the Privacy Shield Principles, we will resolve all complaints according to the Privacy Shield and applicable regulations.
 We also agree to resolve all complaints and deal with disputes with the local data protection authorities.

 This section does not limit your right to lodge a complaint with your respective data protection authority or to enter into a binding arbitration with us according to the Privacy Shield.